KSD-CO/rust-mcp/README.md

 ## Transports

-### stdio (default — for subprocess servers)
+### stdio

-Claude Desktop and most MCP clients launch the server as a subprocess and communicate over stdin/stdout:
+The server is launched as a subprocess and communicates over stdin/stdout.
+This is the standard transport for local MCP servers.

 ```rust
 server.serve_stdio().await?;